Grima04/mesa-turnip-kgsl/docs/envvars.rst

 ``GALLIUM_LOG_FILE``
    specifies a file for logging all errors, warnings, etc. rather than stderr.
+``GALLIUM_PIPE_SEARCH_DIR``
+   specifies an alternate search directory for pipe-loader which overrides the compile-time path based on the install location.
 ``GALLIUM_PRINT_OPTIONS``
    if non-zero, print all the Gallium environment variables which are used, and their current values.